 Exceptions to these cycles of student evaluations may be made under the following circumstances.

-A faculty member may request that the Personnel Committee conduct student evaluations in her or his own courses more frequently.
+A faculty member may request that the Personnel Committee conduct student evaluations in their own courses more frequently.

 The President, Provost, Dean, or Chair may request, in writing, that the Personnel Committee conduct student evaluations for a specific faculty member during any semester or summer session.
 This provision is not meant to be invoked to cover all faculty or any department’s or college’s faculty as a whole.